 Figure 4.2: Topology created in the GNS3 with different Network devices

-Before connecting the Open vSwitches to the SDN controller, OpenFlow protocol version (her OpenFlow version 1.3) needs to be specified.
+Before connecting the Open vSwitches to the SDN controller, OpenFlow protocol version (here OpenFlow version 1.3) needs to be specified.

 Bridge br0 is the management interface on the Open vSwitch which accepts the configuration commands from the SDN controller.
 To connect this interface to the SDN controller, external IP address of the SDN controller (here, 192.168.0.113) and port number of OpenFlow protocol needs to be specified (here, 6653).